-We do not know who first gave Pardon Me the appellation “the world’s largest runabout,” but it is easy to see why it stuck.
+We do not know who first gave Pardon Me the nickname “the world’s largest runabout,” but it is easy to see why it stuck.
 Near the end of the era of this particular style of wooden speedboats, Pardon Me is perhaps the most powerful expression of the runabout form.
-It has garnered admiration and praise since construction began at Hutchinson Boat Works in Alexandria Bay, NY in 1947, and it has been owned and appreciated by vibrant and influential people from all around the country.
+Since it’s construction began at Hutchinson Boat Works in 1947, Pardon Me has garnered much admiration and praise as well as being owned by vibrant and influential people from all around the country.

 John Hacker, who drew the boat in 1947 for Charles Lyon of Chippewa Bay, NY was one of the innovators who developed the hard-chine, split-cockpit pleasure boat in the early 1920s.
 In the 1930s and 1940s, Hacker was one the world’s most famous designers of custom powerboats and small yachts, with an impressive portfolio of very successful boats and a distinctive personal style.